virtualzx-nad/easy_llm_agents/README.md

 class HealthCheckCommand(
     BaseCommand,
     command='health_check',
-    description="""Check the health status of the frog service.
-The following should be supplied in context:
+    description="Check the health status of the frog service.
+The following should be supplied in context:\n    -`data`: json parameters\n\n    - `status_key`: which key to extract from api"
-       - data: json parameters
-       - status_key: which key to extract from api
-    """
 ):
     def generate_prompt(self):
         import requests   # imports should be lazy